bram2w/baserow/docs/technical/introduction.md

 1. The **backend** is a Python Django application that exposes a REST API.
 This is the core of Baserow and it does not have a user interface.
 The [API spec](../apis/api.md) can be found here.
-The persistent state is stored by default in a PostgreSQL database.
+The persistent state is stored in a PostgreSQL database.
-   MySQL and SQLite are not supported at the moment, but probably will be in the future.
 1. The **web frontend** is an application that serves as a user interface for the backend and is made in [NuxtJS](https://nuxtjs.org/) and [Vue.js](https://vuejs.org/).
 It communicates to the backend via the REST API.